kociap/cooking_book/book_en.md

 Preheat your oven to 165C and line a 22x22cm baking pan with parchment paper.

 In a water bath, melt the chocolate and the butter stirring occasionally to combine.
-Once fully melted, take off the heat source and add sugar and salt.
-Barely mix.
-Then, add the eggs and mix until incorporated.
-Add the dry ingredients (flour, cocoa powder) and the chopped chocolate or chocolate chips, and mix until no flour pockets remain.
-It is perfect if your batter is lightly undermixed.
+Once fully melted, take off the heat source, add sugar and salt, and mix.
+Beat the living hell out of the eggs with a mixer (at least 10 minutes).
+Pour in the chocolate mixing continously on low speed.
+Add the dry ingredients (flour, cocoa powder) and the chopped chocolate or chocolate chips.
+Fold gently until no flour pockets remain (we do not want to deflate the batter).

-Pour the batter into the pan and bake for 23-27 minutes.
+Pour the batter into the pan and bake for 18-20 minutes.
 Let cool in the pan on a wire rack for several hours before cutting.
 Cut into 9 pieces.

 ## Crescent Rolls

+# Pies
+## Apple Pie

+- 400g flour
+- 150g butter
+- 2 egg yolks (about 30g)
+- 150g cream 30% or 36%
+- 8g salt
+- 75g sugar

 # Cakes
 ## Genoise
 ## Shortcake

 ## Carrot Cake
+This recipe is scaled to a 15cm (diameter) cake tin.

+\subsection*{Ingredients}

+- 120g eggs (room temperature)
+- 70g sugar (prefer brown for better moisture retention, but white is also perfect)
+- 77g oil (odourless, e.g. canola)
+- 110g flour
+- 55g almond powder (substitute with flour if not available)
+- 3g cinnamon
+- 6.5g baking powder
+- 2g salt
+- 170g carrots (mass after peeling)
+- 50g walnuts
+- 50g raisins

+\subsection*{Instructions}

+0. Line the bottom and the sides of your tin with parchment paper.
+1. Preheat oven to 165C.
+2. Submerge raisins in rum/water/liquid of your choice and leave to soak.
+3. Grate carrots on the fine side of your grater.
+4. Chop walnuts.
+5. Whisk eggs and sugar.
+6. Add oil and whisk until well combined.
+7. Add dry ingredients (flour, almond powder, cinnamon, baking powder, salt) and mix well with a spatula.
+8. Add carrots, walnuts, drained raisins and mix.
+9. Pour into the tin.
+Drop the tin from about 10cm to remove large air bubbles in the batter.
+10. Bake 40-45 mins.
+11. Invert onto a cooling rack, remove the tin and the parchment paper. cool for 10 mins, then flip up-side-down and continue cooling until edible or room temperature.